 How did this happen?
 Your child is suddenly grown up and ready to start thinking about colleges.
-Wasn’t it just yesterday that she was starting kindergarten?
-Now she’s ready to apply to college?
-She may be talking to you non-stop about how excited she is to visit different campuses in her junior year, how nervous she is for her ACT and AP exams, and how ready she is to leave high school behind.
-Or, she may be conspicuously quiet about it all, even refusing to talk about it, and you sense the anxiety levels creeping up.
+Wasn’t it just yesterday that they were starting kindergarten?
+Now they’re ready to apply to college?
+They may be talking to you non-stop about how excited they are to visit different campuses in their junior year, how nervous they are for their ACT and AP exams, and how ready they are to leave high school behind.
+Or, they may be conspicuously quiet about it all, even refusing to talk about it, and you sense the anxiety levels creeping up.
 You know how stressful the college application process can be–on both parents and kids–and so much has changed since you went through it yourself all those years ago.
 Though you’re excited that your child is ready to take these first steps into adulthood, you’re also hesitant and scared about what’s in store.
-What if she doesn’t get into the school of her dreams?
-What if she decides she wants to attend college across the country–or even a different country?!
-What if she wants to take a gap year before starting a traditional four-year education?
-What if she doesn’t even know whether or not college is right for her?
+What if they don’t get into the school of their dreams?
+What if they decide they want to attend college across the country–or even a different country?!
+What if they want to take a gap year before starting a traditional four-year education?
+What if they don’t even know whether or not college is right for them?
 In any parenting situation like this, it’s important to think hard about what’s at stake, what’s best for your child and family, and how to most effectively approach the college application process.
 Remember: as much as they may talk about leaving, they still look to you for guidance, reassurance, love, and validation.
 They might not act like they care what you think, but trust me, they want to make you proud.
 Here are some important Do’s and Don’ts every parent should keep in mind:

-“We’re going to college!”
+DON’T run the process“We’re going to college!”
 Um, “we”?
 As parents, it can be easy to get into helicopter mode–researching schools on your own, talking to guidance counselors on your child’s behalf, creating checklists for your child to follow, compiling names of colleges to which they should apply and people they should ask for recommendations.
 However, it’s important to take a step back.
 Though this may seem like a “we” moment, it is first and foremost your child’s experience.
-The last thing she wants is to feel as if her parents are hijacking her decisions.
+The last thing they want is to feel as if their parents are hijacking their decisions.
 Your opinions and concerns matter, and as a parent you certainly must retain some control, but this is a real opportunity to empower your child.
-And doing so will surely result in a much more successful college application process, one in which your child matures, learns about herself, and takes at least partial control of her life.
+And doing so will surely result in a much more successful college application process, one in which your child matures, learns about themself, and takes at least partial control of their life.
 As with so much of this process, the key here is balance.
-Provide your input and make it clear that this is not your child’s decision alone, but be sure to allow her to take ownership.
+Provide your input and make it clear that this is not your child’s decision alone, but be sure to allow them to take ownership.
 Be extra sensitive to your child’s emotions during this time.
 Remember that, as much as you hear college chatter among your friends, your child hears it more and from all sides: teachers, admissions offices, friends, and you.
 Try hard not to be overbearing, watch for signs of stress, and be careful not to make college the only topic of conversation at the dinner table.
 As much as you need to stay on top of things, also know when to let them lie.
 Key tip: Minimize reports about where so-and-so is applying, and who got in where.

-With regards to the college application process itself, again make sure that your child is keeping track of her own progress.
-Don’t inundate her with unsolicited advice, and certainly resist the urge to take control (even when it seems like she’s not doing things the way you would).
-Your student needs to learn about meeting deadlines and setting goals on her own, and keeping track of application and scholarship deadlines can be a great way for her to gain that important life experience.
-Of course, if you see your student struggling, if things are getting too stressful in the home, or if you realize she could just use some extra assistance, consider getting help.
+With regards to the college application process itself, again make sure that your child is keeping track of their own progress.
+Don’t inundate them with unsolicited advice, and certainly resist the urge to take control (even when it seems like they’re not doing things the way you would).
+Your student needs to learn about meeting deadlines and setting goals on their own, and keeping track of application and scholarship deadlines can be a great way for them to gain that important life experience.
+Of course, if you see your student struggling, if things are getting too stressful in the home, or if you realize they could just use some extra assistance, consider getting help.
 (See our blog on the benefits of a private college counselor.)
 Either way, keep things in perspective for you and your child.
 Your job is to parent the applicant, not to be the applicant.

 DON’T overstep with your child’s college essays

-Whatever you do, make sure that your child’s writing ability and voice shine through in her essays.
-Colleges ask personal questions because they really want to learn about each applicant, understand his or her values, and get a glimpse of his or her underlying character.
-If you’re altering your child’s words, then the colleges will only be able to hear your voice and not hers.
+Whatever you do, make sure that your child’s writing ability and voice shine through in their essays.
+Colleges ask personal questions because they really want to learn about each applicant, understand their values, and get a glimpse of their underlying character.
+If you’re altering your child’s words, then the colleges will only be able to hear your voice and not theirs.
 I can assure you from decades of experience that college admissions officers can tell!
 They know when an essay has been overly polished, and this can do enormous damage to an applicant’s prospects.